coderefinery/social-coding/content/index.rst

 Social coding and open software - What can you do to get credit for your code and to allow reuse
 ================================================================================================

-In this lesson we will discuss how and why to share code, what kind of licenses are used in what situation, and how software can be cited.
+In this lesson we will discuss how and why to share code and data, what kind of licenses are used in what situation, and how software can be cited.

 We will try to connect software licenses to FAIR principles, give practical recommendations for starting, contributing, and reusing code and help you